antlr/grammars-v4/swift2/README.md

 expression : prefix_expression binary_expression* ;

-hard to handle since it falls off end of expr. it's ambig to match just b to prefix_expression and fall out or match all of b=i.
+hard to handle since it falls off end of expr.
+It's ambig to match just b to prefix_expression and fall out or match all of b=i.
 Two big trees appear but diff shows just a few nodes!

 ![Figure 1](doc/images/readme1.png)